 These are mason jar salads.
-I make eight of them every week–four for me and four for my husband.
+I make twelve of them every week–four for me, four for my husband, and four for my college-age son.
 The rest of my lunches are leftovers or other things.
 The ones in this picture are mine.
 The layers, from the bottom of the jar to the top are:

 - salad dressing (2 Tbsp) – this was Olive Garden Italian but use what you like